Social network advertising: Listening and engagement

-How people connect with advertisers' social media accounts and content is measured as part of social media engagement.
-Engagement can take a wide range of behaviours on social media.
-Examples include 'likes', marking an item as a 'favourite', commenting on the content, direct messages (DM's), replying to other peoples comments, sharing existing content ('retweets' on X), saves, clicks, or mentions.
-Engagement is very context and platform-specific and consists of varied experiences on each social media platform, allowing for a distinctive user experience on each.
-Additionally, the experiences associated with advertising evaluations vary depending on the platform.
+Social media engagement measures how people connect with advertisers' social media accounts and content.
+It covers a range of behaviours, among them 'likes', marking an item as a 'favourite', commenting on content, direct messages, replying to other people's comments, sharing existing content such as reposts on X, saves, clicks, and mentions.
+Engagement is context- and platform-specific, and the experiences associated with evaluations of advertising vary between platforms.

 Analytics

-Analytics involve knowing how social media marketing is performing.
-For example, this includes how many people were reached on a social media platform or how many mentions a brand had in a month.
-Business accounts allow brands to track and analyze their analytics.
-Social media advertising acts as a monitoring tool that provides quantifiable measures, such as the number of likes, shares, comments, opens, views, followers, or clicks, as indicators of engagement.
-These metrics are used to evaluate the performance of such digital engagement campaigns.
+Analytics cover the measurement of campaign performance, such as the number of people reached on a platform or the number of mentions a brand received in a given month.
+Business accounts provide tools for tracking and analysing these measures.
+Quantifiable indicators of engagement include the number of likes, shares, comments, opens, views, followers, and clicks, and these metrics are used to evaluate the performance of digital engagement campaigns.

 Pros and cons

-Social network advertising purportedly allows advertisers to reach users who are interested in their products.
-It can also potentially improve search engine ranking.
+Social network advertising is intended to allow advertisers to reach users who are interested in their products.
+It has also been associated with improved search engine ranking.

-A disadvantage for users and consumers in terms of internet privacy is the widespread use of web tracking techniques, which can serve to measure social media reach, but which allow the construction of complete personality profiles from ad viewing and clicking.
+For users and consumers, a disadvantage in terms of internet privacy is the widespread use of web tracking techniques.
+These can serve to measure social media reach, engagement, and conversions, but they also permit the construction of complete personality profiles from advertisement viewing and clicking.